knpuniversity/oauth2-client-bundle/README.md

             redirect_params: {}
             # Optional value to specify Linkedin's API version to use.
 As the time of writing, v1 is still used by default by league/oauth2-linkedin.
             # api_version: null
             # Optional value to specify fields to be requested from the profile.
-Since Linkedin\'s API upgrade from v1 to v2, fields and authorizations policy have been enforced.
+Since Linkedin's API upgrade from v1 to v2, fields and authorizations policy have been enforced.
 See https://docs.microsoft.com/en-us/linkedin/consumer/integrations/self-serve/sign-in-with-linkedin for more details.
-            # fields: []
+            # fields: {}
             # whether to check OAuth2 "state": defaults to true
             # use_state: true